-Hours of Operation, Attendance, & Emergency Closing Procedures
+Class Offerings, Hours of Operation, Attendance, & Emergency Closing Procedures---See COVID-19 Addendum

 Little Anchors Preschool serves children ages 3-5 years old.
 Classrooms are designed to meet the needs of all children.
-The program offers a center-based classroom and a general education classroom.
-The center-based classroom will have a maximum of 16 students.
-Within that class, 8 students are identified as students with a disability.
-The other 8 students serve as model peers and will be screened before placement.
-The general education classroom will have a maximum of 24 students.
+The program offers two center-based sessions and three general education sessions.
 All preschool students receive a healthy snack each day and all students have the opportunity to receive transportation.